nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `complete 2`
 * `complete 5`

-[Work in progress]
-### 2.10.
-Overdue tasks
-Under the `Overdue` tab, you can see the list of overdue tasks that you have yet to clear.
-> Editing the deadline will result in the relocation of the task out of the `Overdue` tab, until it has reached its due date.
-> In addition, there will be an exclamation mark on the overdue tab to remind the user of any overdue tasks.

-[Work in progress]
-### 2.11.
+### 2.8.
 Saving the tasks

 Upon creation of tasks, the tasks will be automatically saved in the folder where the program is held in.
 > Do not erase the saved data as it will result in a complete loss of data that cannot be recovered by the application itself.

-### 2.11.
+### 2.9.
 Track overall progress

-You are able to see how many task you completed over time, and how many tasks that fails to complete (overdue).
+Shows all the tasks completed over time and also specifying the tasks overdued.<br>
-It gives an general overview on how well you performed in using the task manager in becoming more effecient.
+> A general overview of performance/efficiency based on the usage of the task manager will be shown<br>

 Format: `progress NUMBER_OF_DAYS`
 > NUMBER_OF_DAYS is a interger which indicates the your progress for these past days (excluding today).
 > It will provide an analysis on the number of task that you have completed/overdue.